isultanov99/klines-django-webapp/README.md

 # Kaliningrad Regional Rail Web App

-`Django 3.2.9` powered website with interactive map, stations list, routes and more.
+`Django 3.2.9` powered website with `LeafletJS` interactive map, stations list, routes and more.
 `Bootstrap` framework and `PostreSQL` database is also used.

 ## Getting Started